-The provost expects program faculty to be actively involved in the selection of the external reviewers with the college's dean approving the final list.
+Program faculty should be actively involved in the selection of the external reviewers with the college's dean approving the final list.
 It is recommended that the initial suggested list have more reviewers than will be needed so that replacements can be invited quickly if needed.
 The number of reviewers for the visit is to be decided by the college dean or program chair-four to six reviewers is standard and the recommended minimum for a visit is three.
-Less than four reviewers should be considered only for focused reviews such as the review of a multi-disciplinary degree program.

 The composition of the review team should ensure that a review of all program disciplines and degree levels will occur.
-Other factors to be considered in identifying a list of reviewers are: capability to evaluate undergraduate and graduate curricula and their assessment procedures and practices, technical expertise in light of the program's research and outreach activities, familiarity with large research universities, administrative experience, and organizational representation (i.e., industry, government, and academia).
+Other factors to be considered in identifying a list of reviewers are: capability to evaluate undergraduate and graduate curricula and their assessment procedures and practices, and organizational representation (i.e., industry, government, and academia).
 While it is expected that many individuals within the program will likely know the reviewers, it is also expected that conflicts of interest should be avoided.